Warning: Disconnect power before servicing.

 Can moisture cause E92?

-E92 after a power surge - what now?
+E92 showed up after a power surge, what do I do?

 Related Bosch Dishwasher Error Codes